Gone With The....

 Jamie Garcia

-Have you thought about how ai relates to shader?
+Have you thought about how wgsl relates to machine learning?
 Adds another layer!

 Riley Martinez